dc4420/website/about.md

 ## Talk nights

-Format is usually two talks: a primary 1 hour (ish) and, a secondary 30 minutes (ish).
+Format is usually two talks: a primary 45 minutes (ish), and a secondary 30 minutes (ish).
 Talks start at 19:30, but we have the room from about 18:30 to 23:00.